 Still can’t decide what color will work?
 Our expert staff is ready and willing to help you come up with something that will brighten and complement your living space.
 Our showroom boasts a large variety of colors and textures to choose from.

-Natural stone is priced by different factors, availability being the foremost.
-The more rare the stone, of course, the more it costs us, and ultimately you, the customer.
+Natural stone is priced by different factors, with availability being the foremost.
+The more rare the stone, the more it costs us, and ultimately you, the customer.
 Come in and let us go over your needs.
-We have a variety of stones to choose from, and our knowledgeable staff will help you decide on an affordable solution to your individual requirements.
+We have a variety of stones to choose from, and our knowledgeable staff will help you decide on an affordable solution to your individual requirements and budget.

 Once your granite is installed, normal use will not crack the stone.
 The granite is most vulnerable during its fabrication and shipping, and sometimes during installation.